arpeggiorpg/arpeggiorpg/README.md

-# P&T
+# ArpeggioRPG

-P&T is a table-top role-playing game.
+ArpeggioRPG is a table-top role-playing game.
 Think of a RPG like Dungeons & Dragons, but instead of needing books and character sheets, the app takes care of everything for you.
-It provides a tactical combat map and makes it easy for players and the Game Master to use their abilities and skills.
+It provides a tools for Game Masters to create and organize their campaigns, and a tactical combat map that makes it easy for players and the Game Master to use their abilities and skills.

 # Status: Early development.
 Not a game yet.